 Students who are taking basic mathematics and prealgebra classes in college present a unique set of challenges.
 Many students in these classes have been unsuccessful in their prior math classes.
 They may think they know some math, but their core knowledge is full of holes.
 Furthermore, these students need to learn much more than the course content.
 They need to learn study skills, time management, and how to deal with math anxiety.
 Some students lack basic reading and arithmetic skills.
 The organization of Prealgebra makes it easy to adapt the book to suit a variety of course syllabi.

 Prealgebra 2e takes a student-support approach in its presentation of the content.
 The beginning, in particular, is presented as a sequence of small steps so that students gain confidence in their ability to succeed in the course.
 The order of topics was carefully planned to emphasize the logical progression throughout the course and to facilitate a thorough understanding of each concept.
 As new ideas are presented, they are explicitly related to previous topics.

 - Chapter 1: Whole Numbers

 Each of the four basic operations with whole numbers—addition, subtraction, multiplication, and division—is modeled and explained.
-As each operation is covered, discussions of algebraic notation and operation signs, translation of algebraic expressions into word phrases, and the use the operation in applications are included.
+As each operation is covered, discussions of algebraic notation and operation signs, translation of algebraic expressions into word phrases, and the use of the operation in applications are included.